-Oral histories are stories told by a person to another and/or recorded electronically.
+Oral histories are stories told by one person to another and/or recorded electronically.
 They can be about the person’s whole life, or about just one or multiple experiences or periods in their life.

-We call the person who is telling the oral histories the ‘storyteller’.
+We at On Time call the person who is narrating the oral histories the ‘storyteller’.
 The storyteller is the owner of their stories.
 We are the guide, the assistant, the curator and compiler of their story, into a book.

-Oral histories can be turned into self-published life stories – memoir or autobiography – by using the below method.
+Oral histories can be turned into a self-published life stories, memoir or autobiography, by using the below method.

 Anyone can record a person’s life story or oral history – the storyteller themselves, a family member, an oral historian, a life story writer or an editor.
 But for the purposes of this article, we will call the person who records, edits and produces the storyteller’s self-published life story a ‘life story writer’.

-You can either record the oral histories into recordings, then type them into transcripts; or if you are a fast typist, you can document their oral histories by typing (verbatim) what the storyteller says as they speak, into transcripts.
+You can either record the oral histories into recordings, then type them into transcripts; or, if you are a fast typist, you can document the oral histories by typing what the storyteller says as they speak, into transcripts of their stories.

-You can interview the storyteller (i.e. ask them questions), give them prompts to seek more information, or just let them speak about what they want, in whatever order they like.
-(Some storytellers who I have worked with know exactly what they want to talk about and need very little prompting.)
+You can interview the storyteller (i.e., ask them questions), give them prompts to seek more information.
+Or you can just let them speak about what they want, in whatever order they like.

-It can take anywhere between one and thirty sessions to record all the stories the person wants to tell or is able to tell.
-How many stories you document depends on the wishes (and budget) of the person telling the stories, and the availability of a person (family member or professional life story writer) to document them.
+It can take anywhere between one and thirty sessions to record all the stories a person wants to tell or is able to tell.
+How many stories are documented depends on the wishes (and budget) of the person telling the stories, and the availability of a person (family member or professional life story writer) to document them.

-Once the person has told all the stories that are going to be included in their book, and these have been transcribed, the resulting transcripts can be amalgamated into the first draft manuscript of their memoir or life story.
+Once the person has told all the stories that are going to be included in their book, and these have been transcribed, the transcripts then need to be edited and compiled into a draft manuscript of their memoir or life story.

-Another part of this ‘obtain extra information’ stage is fact-checking.
-Some life story writers gather other stories and facts not alluded to by the storyteller, to add detail to the story.
-But I don’t use this method; my approach is more akin to that of the oral historian.
-I tend to rely only on the stories told in their own words by the storyteller when producing their life story; but (like oral historians) I do fact-check certain dates, places and events mentioned by the storyteller against other versions of those facts to make sure the information in the story is correct.
-(For example, the storyteller remembers the Black Saturday bush fires of 2010, but a fact-check shows that those particular fires took place in 2009.)
+Another aspect of this stage is fact-checking.
+Some life story writers gather additional stories and facts not alluded to by the storyteller, to add detail to the story.
+My approach is more akin to that of an oral historian: I rely mainly only on the stories told in their own words by the storyteller (and also, in some cases, their family members).
+But I do fact-check certain dates, places and events mentioned by the storyteller against other versions to make sure the information in the story is correct.
+(For example, a storyteller may remember the Black Saturday bush fires happened in 2011, but a fact-check may show that those particular fires actually took place in 2009.)

-When a fact-check shows that the storyteller’s facts are not correct, the life story writer needs to either correct that fact in the story or insert a footnote or endnote advising the reader of the alternative fact.
-If the correction is minor this can be done without consulting the storyteller; but if it is a major error the life story writer needs to consult with the storyteller to correct it.
+If this type of correction is minor this can be done without consulting the storyteller; but if it is a major error the life story writer needs to consult with the storyteller to correct it.

-How many stories and how detailed those stories should be depends on both the wishes of the story tellers, and the life story writer’s advice which will entirely depend on the intended audience for the book.
-For example, if the storyteller wishes to sell their book to the public, the book needs to be edited in a different way than if the book is intended only for the storyteller’s friends and family.
+The number of stories and how detailed they are depends on both the wishes of the story teller and the life story writer’s advice, which partly depends on who the intended audience is.
+(For example, if the storyteller wishes to sell their book to the public, the book needs to be edited in a different way than if the book is intended only for the storyteller’s friends and family.)

-Once all the information is clear, and both the life story writer and the storyteller think there are enough stories for the storyteller’s book, the life story writer begins the structural editing stage.
+Once all the information is clear and easy to read, and both the life story writer and the storyteller think there are enough stories for the storyteller’s book, the life story writer begins the structural editing stage.

-The order things are placed within the book is incredibly important.
-It may make the difference between the reader enjoying the book or being confused by the book.
-Between the reader loving the book or hating the book.
-‘Structural editing’ is placing the different sections of the book in the ‘right’ order, and in the ‘right way’, so that the reader will find it easy (and entertaining, and enjoyable) to read the book.
+The order things are placed within the book is incredibly important because this may make the difference between the reader enjoying the book or being confused by the book.
+‘Structural editing’, also called developmental editing, is placing the different sections of the book in the ‘right’ order and in the ‘right’ way, so that the reader will find the book engaging enough to read it through, right to the very end.

-The structural edit may mean placing everything in chronological order; often the different parts of memoirs and autobiographies don’t neatly fit into a chronological order.
-Some life stories are not purely memories of experiences but, rather, collections of stories, poems or essays in addition to ‘pure’ memoir.
-Some autobiographies or memoir collections need to be grouped around themes or particular incidents, rather than a whole life story or sequential stories, and the use of reflection and/or flashback-memories may be an appropriate way to present some of the stories.
+The structural edit may mean placing everything in chronological order, but sometimes the different parts of a memoir are best not placed in chronological order.
+Some life stories are basically the storyteller’s memories of experiences and others include stories, poems or essays they have written, in addition to their remembered experiences.
+Some autobiographies or memoirs need to be grouped around themes or particular incidents, rather than a whole life story or sequential stories, and the use of reflection and/or flashback-memories may be an appropriate way to present some life stories.

 The ‘best’ way to structure (or order) a life story ultimately depends on the particular book at hand, the life story writer’s instinct and the storyteller’s trust in the life story writer.
 The life story writer consults with the storyteller and recommends how they think the life story should be presented or structured, but the final decision about this is always up to the storyteller.

-Most of my clients want their life stories produced and self-published as ‘a proper book’ – that is, a professional-looking book such as you would see on a bookshop shelf.
+Most of my clients request their life stories to be produced and self-published as ‘a proper book’ – that is, we produce their life story as a professionally presented self-published book.
 After being copy edited, we design those books (using our professional designer), proofread them and have them printed and delivered to the client, or e-published if the client wishes.

 For information about all the steps of self-publishing (including the final production stage) go to: Self-publishing.